-There are a couple of hotels in the Icelandic countryside that offer viewing rooms for northern lights.
-Northern Lights Inn on Reykjanes peninsula is one of them.
+There are a couple of hotels in the Icelandic countryside that offers viewing rooms for the northern lights.
+Northern Light Inn on Reykjanes peninsula is one of them.
 It’s located close to the Blue Lagoon and only 20 minutes from Keflavík International Airport.
 Their Galaxy Tower is a premium northern lights viewing location.
 It’s a tower with big, glass windows all around, dedicated to northern lights viewing.

 Hotel Frost and Fire

 Hotel Frost and Fire in Hveragerði is another good option.
-Hveragerði is a town about 40 minutes driving from Reykjavík.
+Hveragerði is a town about a 40-minute drive from Reykjavík.
 Their dining area, Restaurant Varmá, is completely made of glass.
 After hours, when the lights are out, you don’t even have to leave the hotel to have a perfect view of the night sky.

 Of course, these are just a few options of many, many more.
-Stop by the What’s On tourist information office at Laugavegur 5 for more tips on hotels suitable for northern lights hunting.
+Stop by at our Reykjavík tourist information office at Laugavegur 5 for more tips on hotels suitable for northern lights hunting.

 It may come as no surprise, but winters in Iceland can get pretty cold.
 It’s not as bad as you would think, but temperatures will generally drop to around freezing.
 Waiting in the middle of nowhere, in the dark and cold, for the northern lights to show up can be challenging.
 So, why not wait in a geothermal outdoor swimming pool?